LorenzoDrovandi7/restaurant-demo/README.md

-# plantilla-restaurante
+# restaurant-demo
-Landing page para restaurantes.
+Landing page for restaurants.